maanavshah/pneumonia-diagnosis/README.md

-# pneumonia-diagnosis
+<h1 align="center">Pneumonia Diagnosis from Chest Ray</h1>

 ## AI in Healthcare

-AI in healthcare has huge scope and the impact you make in the world, too.
-Making a prototype to solve medical problems will always be a reason to be proud of.
+AI in healthcare has a huge scope and the impact you can make in the world.
+Making a prototype to solve medical problems will always be a big motivation.
 It’s unbelievable how AI is improving the healthcare field, specifically in medical diagnosis.
-AI will improve the way Doctors diagnose and treat diseases.
-It’s not a competition but an opportunity to join forces!This time, detecting Pneumonia in Chest X-Ray images, is a great experience.
-I will show you two ways to detect Pneumonia in Chest X-Rays: Using a Convolutional Neural Network with PyTorch (It’s my favorite!).
+AI will improve the way doctors diagnose and treat diseases.
+It’s an opportunity to join forces!
+This time, detecting Pneumonia in Chest X-Ray images is a great experience.
+I will show you two approaches to detect Pneumonia in Chest X-Rays: Using a Convolutional Neural Network with PyTorch (It’s my favorite!).

 ## Problem Statement